 Investors have begun calling for boards to have independent third parties conduct their board evaluations from time to time.

-Some Factors to Consider When Hiring a Consultant to Perform a Governance Audit, Board Evaluation, or Other Governance Study
+Some Factors to Consider When Hiring a Governance Consultant to Conduct a Board Evaluation or Governance Review

-Corporate governance consultants, accounting firms, executive search firms, business consultants, management consulting firms, law firms, and other organizations such as NACD and BoardSource (mainly for nonprofits) offer board evaluation and other governance services.
+Corporate governance consultants, accounting firms, executive search firms, business consultants, management consulting firms, law firms, and membership organizations offer board evaluation and other governance services.
 More recently, board portal providers and providers of online board evaluation services have joined the list, some offering an array of standardized online questionnaires and reporting formats.

-The website of The Society of Corporate Secretaries lists corporate governance consulting firms that provide various types of governance services on its Service Provider Directory and Society members often comment on and recommend firms their boards have used via the Society’s members’ only “Huddle” networking service.
-Broc Romanek’s www.thecorporatecounsel.net and Carl Hagberg’s http://www.optimizeronline.com both have lists of service providers, including corporate governance consultants who conduct board evaluations and other types of governance services.
+The website of The Society for Corporate Governance www.societycorpgov.org/ lists corporate governance consulting firms that provide various types of governance services in its Service Provider Directory and Society members often comment on and recommend firms their boards have used via the Society’s members’ only “Huddle” networking service.
+The websites www.thecorporatecounsel.net and www.optimizeronline.com both have lists of service providers, including corporate governance consultants who conduct board evaluations and other types of governance services.

 Questions to consider: